kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 We will a test case similar to the integration test case:

-- When the feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `SetConditionReason` field defined, check that the `JobFailed` condition has the user-specified `SetConditionReason` set on it correctly.
+- When the feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule, check that the `JobFailed` condition has the `PodFailurePolicy_{Reason}` reason set correctly.

 ### Graduation Criteria